IowaScaledEngineering/ise-docs/docs/SimpleSig/Articles/bo-cpls.md

 Being the last major system developed, the CPL system was the best considered and easiest to understand (at least in the author's opinion).
 It felt engineered to the task and stood the test of decades of use with little change, as opposed to other signal systems which kept sprouting more heads and had new combinations of aspects tacked on to tackle unanticipated problems.
 The CPL system communicated both the clear blocks ahead and speed expectations to the crew in a single signal head, and could handle everything from simple single track to complex interlockings with all manner of crossovers and diverging routes.

+B&O color position lights stretched across the B&O system, from New York to Chicago and St. Louis.
+Some even found their way on to other railroads.
+The B&O controlled the Chicago & Alton from 1931 to 1947, and as such applied their own engineering standards.
+CPLs were installed along the route from Chicago to St. Louis, and as the line changed hands over the years, the signals worked their way on to subsequent owners - GM&O, Illinois Central, Southern Pacific, and finally Union Pacific.

 Today, only a very small number of these amazing signals remain.
-The few that survive in service are largely scattered around Ohio, with a few survivors across southern Indiana.
+Those that survive in service are largely scattered around Ohio, with a few more survivors across southern Indiana.
 Nearly all of them have been upgraded to modern color light signals, with one or more of the familiar 3-light vertical heads stacked on a mast.
+The few that remain are certainly on borrowed time, so if you see one, appreciate it while you can!

 ## The Prototype